Frequently Asked Questions

 Who owns the IOAS?

-The IOAS was set up and is owned by the International Federation of Organic Agriculture Movements (IFOAM), a non-profit international organisation based in Germany.
+The IOAS was originally set up by the International Federation of Organic Agriculture Movements (IFOAM), a non-profit international organisation based in Germany.
 IFOAM promotes and lobbies for greater adoption of organic agriculture and is recognised as a standard setter by the International Standards Organisation (ISO).
+The IOAS is now an independent non-profit organisation registered […]

 How is the IOAS funded?